Agoth24/microflame/docs/quickstart.md

 trainer.fit(num_epochs=10)
 ```

-Each epoch runs a training pass and a validation pass, printing the loss and
+During each epoch, we run a training pass and a validation pass, printing the
-accuracy for both.
-Losses and accuracies are also recorded in a
+loss and accuracy for both.

+Losses and accuracies are also recorded in a `trainer.history` dict for
-`trainer.history` dict for plotting.
+plotting.

 `fit()` also accepts: